 The Fast Track Management degree is an A.A.S. in Business with a Management Concentration.
 This program is designed for the serious adult learner and working individuals, who would benefit from learning managerial principles, practices, and concepts needed in a business or organizational environment, but need to complete their degree in the shortest time possible.

-For additional information contact Glenn Faught by email or call 901-333-5414.
+For additional program information, please contact Ashley Geisewite by email or call 901-333-6018.

 The LPN Mobility Track is available to facilitate educational mobility for Licensed Practical Nurses.
 LPN's admitted to and completing this track of the Southwest Nursing Program, are awarded an Associate of Applied Science Degree (A.A.S.) in Nursing and are eligible to take the National Council Licensure Examination (NCLEX-RN) to become licensed as a Registered Nurse.
 A passing score on the national examination allows the graduate to practice as a Registered Nurse.

 Admitted LPN Mobility Track students are awarded seven hours' credit for the NURS 1114 - Foundations Of Nursing and NURS 1126 - Foundations Clinical courses on the basis of their prior LPN educational program and current, active LPN License.

 For additional program information, please contact Sharon Livisay by email or call 901-333-5425.